 — Marrick McDonald

-McDonald also believes that when a leader is willing to admit what they don’t know, it can build trust and resilience among your team.
-That will encourage them to be honest about their own uncertainties and allow them to face tough challenges together.
+McDonald also believes that when a leader is willing to admit what they don’t know, it can build trust and resilience among their team.
+That will encourage them to be honest about their uncertainties and allow them to face tough challenges together.
 He says, “Regardless of title or position, we need to forget hierarchy and just be honest.
 If you try to play the same old game, then you’ll get the same results.
 I always tell my team that’s not going to get us through 2021.”

 Just hang in there